-Conversely, in long shootouts-shootouts in which teams are tied after 4 rounds of kicks and are thus entering "sudden death rounds" in which they can directly impact the outcome-the second team has the advantage.
-Every kick for Team 1 is now high-pressure, because each kick is of the "semi-must-make" variety.
-Team 2 only enters a high-pressure situation when Team 1 makes its kick; otherwise Team 2 will be in a low-pressure clinching scenario-as shown in Table 14, only 73% of Team 2's kicks were actually high-stress.
-This flipping of the first-team and second-team advantage is somewhat reflected in the data: in short shootouts (ones that were not tied after four kicks each), the second team won just 30 of 72 shootouts (41.67%).
+Table 13, only 73% of Team 2's kicks were actually high-stress.
+This flipping of the first-team and second-team advantage is somewhat reflected in the data: in short shootouts (ones that were not tied after four kicks each), the second team won just 30 of 73 shootouts (41.10%).
 In long shootouts, the second team won 17 of 32 shootouts (53.125%).
-Although the p-value for a onesided test here is insignificant (p-value=.14), we expect that over a greater period a significant difference would develop between win likelihoods over short and long shootouts.
+Although the p-value for a one-sided test here is insignificant (p-value=.14), we expect that over a greater period a significant difference would develop between win likelihoods over short and long shootouts.
 Even though at a macro level neither team holds an advantage prior to the shootout, there are certain advantages in the sub-game of each shootout.
-This could be systemically avoided if FIFA were to switch to the "ABBA" organization of the shootout (the Prouhet-Thue-Morse sequence) as suggested by Palacios-Huerta.
+This could be systematically avoided if FIFA were to switch to an organization of the shootout along the lines of the Prouhet-Thue-Morse sequence as suggested by Palacios-Huerta.